Palm Springs Aerial Tramway: Route

 The floor of the 18 ft aerial tram cars rotates constantly, making two complete revolutions throughout the duration of the journey so that the passengers can see in all directions without moving.
-With a maximum capacity of 80 passengers, it is the largest of the three rotating aerial trams in the world.
-The other "Rotair" aerial trams are located in Cape Town, South Africa, Titlis, Switzerland and Sky Way,Courmayeur, Italy.

-Passengers disembark at the

-Mountain Station in the alpine wilderness of Long Valley and Mount San Jacinto State Park.
-The air can be as much as 40 °F (22 °C) cooler at the top than in the desert.
-Visitors can walk along nature trails or play in the snow in the winter months.
-Back-country hiking can be done with a permit from the U.S. Forest Service.
-There are two restaurants at the summit, one of which specializes in fine dining.
-Both stations have gift shops specializing in Aerial Tramway-related merchandise as well as educational toys.
-A video presentation of the history of the attraction plays continuously in a theater at the Mountain Station.
-It was produced by Palm Springs television station KESQ-TV with voiceovers provided by Palm Springs radio personalities.

 The view at the top can stretch northward for more than 200 mi on a clear day, all the way to Mount Charleston north of Las Vegas, Nevada.
 Views to the east and west can stretch as far as 75 mi.
 California's Salton Sea is plainly visible to the southeast.

 As it was in 1963, the only way up the mountain to deliver supplies and water is via the aerial tram cars themselves.
 Supplies are loaded into the passenger area before the attraction's opening while fresh water is pumped into storage tanks in the car's underbelly.

-The original aerial tram cars are now on static display near the entrance to the Valley Station.

 History

+Construction

-The aerial tram was first proposed by electrical engineer Francis F. Crocker during a 1935 trip to Banning, California, with the Desert Sun newspaper publisher Carl Barkow.
+The aerial tram was first proposed by electrical engineer Francis Freeman Crocker (1901-1992), during a 1935 trip to Banning, California with the Desert Sun newspaper publisher Carl Barkow.
 During the heat of the day, Crocker's gaze fell upon the snow-capped, 10804 ft peak of Mount San Jacinto to the east.
 Crocker then proposed building an aerial tram up the face of Chino Canyon, an idea that one newspaper dubbed "Crocker's Folly".

-Toward the end of the decade, Crocker named the comanager of the Palm Springs Desert Inn, O. Earl Coffman, to chair the construction committee.
+Toward the end of the decade, Crocker named the co-manager of the Palm Springs Desert Inn, O. Earl Coffman, to chair the construction committee.

-Both World War II and the Korean War shelved the project.
-Construction began in 1960.
+Both World War II and the Korean War shelved the project, and construction finally began in 1960.
 The unprecedented use of helicopters in the construction of four of the aerial tram's five towers helped the Palm Springs Aerial Tramway earn a reputation as a great engineering feat.
 It was opened in September 1963.

+In 1965, the Tramway Gas Station was built at the foot of the road leading to the tramway.
+The gas station was designed by Albert Frey and Robson Chambers.

+Since 2003 the Tramway Gas Station has operated as the Palm Springs Visitor Center.

+In 2000, the original tram cars were replaced by new cars that rotate slowly, offering riders a 360° panoramic view of Chino Canyon and the desert valley floor.
+The original aerial tram cars are now on static display near the entrance to the Valley Station.

+With a maximum capacity of 80 passengers, Palm Springs is the largest of the four rotating aerial trams in the world.
+The other "Rotair" aerial trams are located in Cape Town, South Africa, Titlis, Switzerland and Sky Way, Courmayeur, Italy.